 Split in 7 days

-Split is a typical Mediterranean town, vibrant, charming and fun.
+Split is a typical Mediterranean town, charming and fun.
 As the largest Dalmatian town, Split also offers to its visitors loads of things to do.
 Stroll along Split’s seafront promenade, visit museums and art galleries, hike Marjan hill or just chill out at the beach.
 Therefore, every visit to Split, short or long, inevitably focuses on wandering Split’s narrow, cobbled streets, discovering hidden alleyways, enjoying beautiful architecture and popular Split landmarks.

 Visiting Old town is one of the first things to do in Split.
 The oldest part of Split is set in the roman palace dating back to the early 4th century.

 A week long stay offers countless opportunities to broaden your knowledge of Split, but also to get acquainted with the city’s surroundings full of jewels of natural and cultural heritage.

 Plan your stay also according to the events at hand, such as the Ultra Europe summer festival, the Split Summer Theatre Festival, the Mediterranean Film Festival or enjoying the Advent in the mild Split climate.
 The summer is reserved for enjoying the beaches of Split, as despite the size of the city they are among the cleanest on the Adriatic.